Uh oh! No shoe polish, no problem! Today I’m going to show you how to clean dress shoes without polish.

 Explore these natural solutions and common home objects that have become easy alternatives to shoe polish to breathe new life into your pair of dull leather shoes.

-Tallow, oil, wax polish, and soda ash were used to make the first commercially produced shoe polish, which was designed to waterproof and soften leather.
+Did you know tallow, oil, wax polish, and soda ash were used to make the first commercially produced shoe polish, which was designed to waterproof and soften leather.
 The ability to make the shoes shine was only added in the 18th century.

 Shoes must be polished on a regular basis to stay in good shape.
 Toxic compounds like nitrobenzene, trichloroethylene, and methylene chloride are found in store-bought shoe polish.

-How To Clean Dress Shoes
+How To Clean Dress Shoes Without Polish

-Some people dislike this method since there is usually a little banana left within the skin, but it is an economical and effective method that is also simple.
+Some people dislike this method since there is usually a little banana peel left within the skin, but it is an economical and effective method that is also simple.

 For centuries, beeswax has been used to polish shoes.
 You must first heat the wax, ensuring that it is malleable enough to apply to the shoes, and then thoroughly rub it into each shoe.
 Then, using a clean, soft cloth, buff the shoes to a brilliant sheen.